-- Fixed the permissions on the incrond service in systemd to remove logged errors. - No longer manage permissions differently than the vendor RPM to align with STIG requirements.
+- Fixed the permissions on the incrond service in systemd to remove logged errors. - Matched RPM permissions based on STIG requirements.

 pupmod-simp-iptables

 - Updated to match the ignore parameter on input and output interfaces - Fixed scanblock rule ordering to properly ban all hosts that are blocked by the rules. - Fixed some issues in the chain retention and optimization code that would cause iptables to fail to reload in some cases. - Fixed compilation failures if proto was specified in the defaults section of the options Hash. - Fixed an issue where a jump target went to an empty ruleset and the chain was dropped. - Retained all native IPTables jump points by default. - Added a deep rule comparison on rulesets that are identical based on simple checks. - Remediated potential memory leaks. - Fixed ordering issues when used with firewalld. - Matched RPM permissions based on STIG requirements.